ballestr/puppet-vcscheck/README.md

 # puppet-vcscheck
-Version Control System checks
+Version Control System directory status checks

-Check if a Git clone or Subversion checkout are in good status, sending notifications Create or update if desired.
+Check if a Git clone or Subversion checkout are in consistent and updated status, sending notifications.
+Create or pull/update if desired.

 Note that the "official" module vcsrepo (https://forge.puppet.com/puppetlabs/vcsrepo) is only intended for puppet